 Commercial driver accidents in Los Angeles can involve various types of commercial vehicles, including delivery trucks, buses, taxis, and semi-trucks.
 These types of accidents can have severe consequences due to the large size and weight of commercial vehicles, as well as the potential for hazardous materials involved in some commercial transport.
+Commercial drivers are held to higher standards than non-commercial drivers due to the nature of their jobs and the potential risks involved.

 Commercial Driver Regulations in Los Angeles